 Whether you’re hosting a spring charity run or a silent auction, your organization can use discount codes to get supporters involved in its special events.
-Here are 4 best practices on using promotion codes to increase event attendance.
+Here are four best practices for using promotion codes to increase event attendance.

-Limited Offer – Get It While It’s Hot!
+1. Limited Offer – Get It While It’s Hot

-A sense of urgency can really push people to act, especially when it comes to promotions.
-Consider setting date parameters to your promo code to make it a “limited time offer.”
+A sense of urgency can really push people to act, especially when it comes to sales and promotions.
+Consider setting a specific date to your promo code to make it a truly limited-time offer.
 You can offer an early bird discount to drive early event registration, or run a promotion within a specific timeframe leading up to the event.
 Make sure to blast these terms in your event promotional messages to get supporters keyed up.

-For instance, if you use the Classy platform, you can set a start or end date for using a discount code for those limited-time offers.
+For instance, if you use the Classy platform, you can set a start and end date for using a discount code to up the urgency of your ask.

 Another way of motivating people to act is applying social pressure by setting a limit to the number of coupons available for use.
 If you’re incentivizing people to sign up quickly, your call to action can say:

 “The first X number of people can sign up at this discounted price!”

 These announcements can help drive traffic to your registration page and build excitement around your event.
 And since you can add an unlimited amount of promo codes on Classy Manager, you can experiment with different promotion strategies for different events to see which your audience responds to best.

 When considering how to increase event attendance, don’t forget how important audience segmentation is in marketing and fundraising.
 The same idea applies to discount codes.
 By creating different codes for specific target audiences you can improve engagement with potential registrants.
 This will help increase buzz around your event within particular groups and communities.